babonet13/HostYourNode/deploy/4_DeployNodes.md

 Deploying the nodes
 ==
-Nodes are containerized deamon allowing to run bitcoind, LND, btcpayserver ...
+Nodes are containerized deamons allowing to run bitcoind, LND, btcpayserver ... in a isolated way

 Deploying Bitcoin Node "bitcoind"
 -